Ankr-network/ankr-docs/docs/staking/liquid-staking/matic/matic-liquid-staking-unstake.md

 ## Overview

-If you decide to unstake, it can take 3-4 days before you can claim your funds.
+If you decide to unstake, it can take up to 3-4 days before you can claim your funds.
 Throughout this period, your MATIC will continue to **earn staking rewards**.

 :::info Before you start